Samiikshyaa/2D-transformation/README.md

 # Graphics
 ### Hello!!
-I am an engineering student from Tribhuban University, Nepal.
+I am an engineering student from Tribhuwan University, Nepal.
 This coding was done as the lab task of "Computer Graphics".

 ##### HERE I HAVE PERFORMED 2D TRANSFORMATION:
 #### TRANSLATION